Call Us (605) 578-1555

 A wealth of experience awaits you at the Midnight Star.
 See memorabilia from actor Kevin Costner's movies, ranging from the late 1980's to the turn of the 21st century.
 Authentic costumes and photos from sets throughout the years decorate every floor of our historic building.
 Try your luck in the casino with a drink from our readily accessible bar.
 Bet a hand at Black Jack or Three Card Poker on the Mezzanine, or have a look around our Signature Shop.
 If you're looking for a casual lunch or dinner, Diamond Lil's Bar and Grill is conveniently located above the casino.
 Known for everything from buffalo burgers to seafood baskets, there's something on the menu for everyone, including kids.
 Lil's also features a full-service bar modeled straight out of Costner's movie Silverado (1985) and a large selection of wine, beer, and liquor.

-When Kevin Coster first visited Deadwood, the building only had two stories.
+When Kevin Costner first visited Deadwood, the building only had two stories.
 However, records show that the building originally stood three stories high.
 After a devastating fire destroyed most of Main Street in 1879, the new Phoenix building became one of Deadwood's first brick buildings.
-Even back then this was a remarkable place.

 For nearly 105 years, the bottom floor was home to the New York Store, a fine-clothing establishment.
 However, the third floor had been removed in the 1950's or early 1960's.
 When Costner discovered some old photos of Deadwood's Main Street and the original Phoenix Building, he decided to renovate the entire building, including the third floor.

 Our intention was to do everything historically correct, no matter how long it took.
 Judging by the people's response, we think we've succeeded.
-The third floor is now home to our fine dining space for receptions, parties, and socials which features a ninty-six square foot skylight, making this a glamourous tribute to the aspects of Deadwood's history.
+Costner also added a fourth floor, formerly known as Jake's fine dining, that is now an event space for receptions, parties, and socials which features a ninty-six square foot skylight, making this a glamourous tribute to the aspects of Deadwood's history.